manassaloi/manassaloi.github.io/_posts/2023-11-22-pm-jobs-threat.markdown

 When you, as a PM, work based on implied authority without anyone reporting to you, you have to put in the work.

-When was the last time you installed aa new app to understand how they do onboarding?
+When was the last time you installed a new app to understand how they do onboarding?
 Paid for an app to understand their payment flow?
 Tried to understand how a free app upsells their users to their premium plan?
 Do you take screenshots of your favourite UIs?
 Do you debate why a particular UX is better than the other?
 When was the last time you understood a new ecosystem?
 Be it Fintech or Crypto or AI or on-demand marketplace.
 Anything?
 Tried to understand your own company's PnL?

 I have so many friends who want to do product after their banking/ consulting/ MBA and I always ask them why?
 I have never seen any of them discuss products with me before.
 I am sure they don't care about tech.
 They just want in because the role sounds good.
 And pays well.
 Most of these people will fail to build a meaningful career in this domain because they don't care about the craft of product management.
 They just want the status of a well paying tech job.